Singhasan Battisi: Translations

 `Abd al-Qadir Bada'uni translated the stories into Persian for the Mughal emperor Akbar, as Nama - Khirad Afza ("Wisdom-enhancing book").
 The translation was completed in 1581 CE.
 Other titles for the Persian translation include Gul Afshan and Senguehassen Battisi.

 Lallu Lal and Kazim Ali Javan translated it into Hindi.
-During 1814-15, William Carey published the Marathi translation under the title Simhasana Battisi, along with Panchatantra and Hitopadesha.
+During 1814–15, William Carey published the Marathi translation under the title Simhasana Battisi, along with Panchatantra and Hitopadesha.
 The 17th century poet Shamal Bhatt had adapted these stories as narrative poetry.

 Franklin Edgerton translated it as "The Adventures of Vikrama" in four of its popular rescensions.
 It is sometimes published along with the Baital Pachisi.

 Koravi Goparaju translated it into Telugu language in 15th century as Simhasana Dwitrimsika.
 It was published by Andhra Sahitya Parishad, Kakinana in 1936 under the editorship of Vemparala Suryanarayana Sastry.
-Subsequently Andhra Pradesh Sahitya Akademi, Hyderabad published in one volume in 1982.
+Subsequently, Andhra Pradesh Sahitya Akademi, Hyderabad published in one volume in 1982.
 The editor Gadiyaram Ramakrishna Sarma has written a detailed Foreword.

 TV adaptations

 A television adaptation of Singhasan Battisi was aired on Doordarshan in 1985.
 In 2014, another adaptation was aired on Sony Pal.
-An Indian animated television series, Singhasan Battisi, produced by Shethia Audio and Video aired on Pogo from 2011–12.
+An Indian animated television series, Singhasan Battisi, produced by Shethia Audio and Video aired on Pogo from 2011 to 2012.